rpm-software-management/rpm/docs/manual/spec.md

 and may be different when bulding based on other packages or even another architecture.

+### %conf

+In %conf, the unpacked sources are configured for building.

+Different build- and language ecosystems come with their own helper macros, but rpm has helpers for autotools based builds such as itself which typically look like this:

+%conf
+%configure

 ### %build

-In %build, the unpacked sources are compiled to binaries.
+In %build, the unpacked (and configured) sources are compiled to binaries.

 Different build- and language ecosystems come with their own helper macros, but rpm has helpers for autotools based builds such as itself which typically look like this:

 ```
 %build
-%configure
 %make_build
 ```